-We are lucky to have a variety of options for buying products today, and this freedom allows us several purchasing avenues.
-We can buy skincare products online, at the local pharmacy, through our neighbor’s latest and greatest MLM company, the department store beauty counter, a natural food market, in a mall kiosk, from your gym, or your Optometrist, etc… How do we know fact from fiction with all of these skin care product options?
+People researching skincare products in Denver are lucky to have a variety of options available, and this freedom allows for several purchasing avenues.
+You can buy skincare products online, at the local pharmacy, through your neighbor’s latest and greatest MLM company, at the department store beauty counter, in a natural food market, in a mall kiosk, from your gym, or even from your optometrist, etc.

-Read your labels at home and Google the real names of ingredients such as, Vitamin C, E, and A. Before heading out to the department store or shopping on Amazon, develop a relationship with one of our trusted Medical Aestheticians who will analyze your skin and recommend an AM and PM regimen that is sure to give results backed with Science and experience.
+Read your labels at home and Google the real names of ingredients such as, vitamins C, E, and A. Before heading out to the department store or shopping on Amazon, develop a relationship with one of our trusted medical aestheticians who will analyze your skin and recommend an AM and PM regimen that is sure to give results backed with science and experience.

 - Products are FDA Regulated

 - All active ingredients must be 99.9% pure

 - Formulated in a lab and highly tested to effectiveness